 - 1. Take a minimum of 120 units at The Cottonwood School - 2.
-Must be in 12th Grade, 11th-grade students graduating early do not qualify - 3.
-Must have completed all A-G requirements - 4.
-12th Grade Fall Graduates can not be in the running - 5.
+Must be in 12th Grade: 11th-grade students graduating early do not qualify - 3.
+Must have completed all A-G requirements

+- 4. 12th Grade Fall Graduates do not qualify - 5.
 Valedictorian must have the highest weighted GPA after 1st Semester of 12th Grade - 6.
 Salutatorian would be the second highest weighted GPA after 1st Semester of 12th Grade